Yorkshire has some of the best steam and heritage railways in the country, offering a great day out for families and steam train enthusiasts.

 Tel: (01535) 645214 (office) or (01535) 647777 (24hr info line) www.kwvr.co.uk

-Steam trains run through the Yorkshire countryside to Haworth and Oakworth.
+Made famous as the line in the classic film ‘The Railway Children’, steam trains run through the heart of Brontë country to Haworth and Oakworth.
 Opening Times: Every weekend of the year and Monday-Friday in all major holidays.
 Admission: Please telephone for accurate details, Concessions and party rates on application.
 Parking, refreshment, public toilets and facilities for the disabled available.
 Dogs on leads allowed.

 KIRKLEES LIGHT RAILWAY

 Park Mill Way, Clayton West, Near Huddersfield, West Yorkshire, HD8 9XJ.
 Tel: (01484) 865727